Farmingdale, New York

-Farmingdale is an incorporated village on Long Island within the Town of Oyster Bay in Nassau County, New York, United States.
-The population was 8,189 as of the 2010 Census.
+Farmingdale is an incorporated village located within the Town of Oyster Bay in Nassau County, on Long Island, New York, United States.
+It is considered the anchor community of the Greater Farmingdale area.
+The population was 8,466 at the time of the 2020 census.

-The Lenox Hills neighborhood is adjacent to Bethpage State Park and the rest of the town is within a fifteen-minute drive of the park.
-It is also approximately 37 mi (59 km) southeast of Midtown Manhattan and can be reached via the Ronkonkoma Branch of the LIRR.
-The Long Island Expressway and Seaford Oyster Bay Expressway are the best way to reach Farmingdale from the city and the mainland.
+The Incorporated Village of Farmingdale is located approximately 37 mi to the southeast of Midtown Manhattan.

 History

 The first European settler in the area was Thomas Powell, who arrived in 1687.
 On October 18, 1695, he purchased a 15 sqmi tract of land from three Native American tribes.
-This is known as the Bethpage Purchase and includes what is now Farmingdale, as well as Bethpage, Melville, North Massapequa, Old Bethpage, Plainedge, and Plainview.
-One of two houses he built in the area (circa 1738) still stands on Merritts Road in Farmingdale.
+This is known as the Bethpage Purchase and includes what is now Farmingdale – in addition to Bethpage, Melville, North Massapequa, Old Bethpage, Plainedge, and Plainview.
+One of two houses he erected in the area (built c.
+1738) still stands on Merritts Road within Farmingdale.